susiexsun/capstone_project/README.md

 As you can see, his recommendations were closely associated to Data Science.
 He is only following 1 of the 3 recommendations, Samim.

-From some preliminary user testing, 83% of people found Who To Follow to be preferable to Triadic Closure.
+From some preliminary user testing, <b>83% of people found Who To Follow to be preferable to Triadic Closure</b>.
 100% of people found it to be better than random.

 ## Conclusions